Best Solar Electricity Providers

 It’s important to understand that the Solar Bonus Scheme is now closed to new customers.
 This means that if you have recently installed a solar system – or you plan to soon – you will not receive a premium feed-in tariff, only the basic FiT of about four to 18 cents per kilowatt hour (kWh), depending on your location and retailer.
 However, some solar companies are now offering seemingly generous rates of their own to attract new customers.

-Although, while new customers cannot join, some schemes are still in operation for existing customers.
-The Queensland and South Australian schemes, for example, are still honouring boosted feed-in tariffs until 2028, while Victorian households can cash in on high returns until 2024.
+However, while new customers cannot join, some schemes are still in operation for existing customers.
+The Queensland and South Australian schemes, for example, are still honouring boosted feed-in tariffs until 2028.

 Solar is quickly becoming a key battleground for energy companies.
 We are seeing solar energy providers getting increasingly creative with their plans, particularly through the use of Virtual Power Plants (VPP).
 Some retailers have also experimented with variable rate feed-in tariffs, where the rate you receive for your solar-generated electricity will vary depending on current wholesale prices.